 Atchijah Ravinathan, Staff Reporter/Managing Editor

-Atchijah is a sophomore and a staff reporter and managing editor for the QSInquirer.
+Atchijah is a junior and a staff reporter and managing editor for the QSInquirer.
 In her free time she likes, listening to music, drawing, and playing video games.